-The idea behind this CODE-60 Procedure is additional safety in case of an accident or other insecure situation.

-The main (safety) advantage of the code-60 Procedure is the fact that

-ALL cars will lower their speed immediately without braking, the maximum speed will be 60km/hour and overtaking is strictly forbidden.
+The idea behind the Code 60 Procedure is additional safety in case of an accident or other insecure situation.
+The main (safety) advantage of the Code 60 Procedure is the fact that all cars will lower their speed immediately without braking, the maximum speed will be 60 km/hour and overtaking is strictly forbidden.

-This means that the complete track is secured immediately, and rescue officials and rescue vehicles can do there important work on a save way.
+This means that the complete track is secured immediately, and rescue officials and rescue vehicles can do their important work on a save way.

-Maximum Safety is the only reason of this Code-60 Procedure.
-Only of secondary matter, there is no advantage or disadvantage for none of the drivers, because all cars will drive (maximum) 60km/hour (the distance from car to car will stay the same).
-By means of the time-intermediates in the track, timekeeping will automatically measure the speed of all cars.
+By means of the timekeeping loops in the track, timekeeping will automatically measure the speed of all cars.
 In case of exceeding the speed limit (occasionally or on average) this will be sanctioned.